issalig/toshiba_air_cond/README.md

 - NTPClient

 ### Compilation
 First things first.
-Compile it with VSCode and upload it to the board.
-If use are using Arduino IDE you will need to install the previous libraries and maybe some others.
-Once it is compiled it means you have all the dependencies installed.
+Compile it with VSCode and upload it to the board with PlatformIO.

 Minimal hardware is ESP8266 and the pcb for adapting signal from serial to AB line.